rubyonracetracks/tutorial-rails-rubymn2/04-01-forhire_model.md

 ```
 * Note that the "user:references" portion of the above command connects the new for_hire object to a user object.
 (The for_hire object belongs to the user object.)
 * Enter the command "rails db:migrate".
-* Enter the command "sh testm.sh; sh testm.sh".
-Yes, you should run the tests twice, because you may get different results the second time.
-The second time you run the tests, you will get a long cascade of error messages about PostgreSQL foreign key violations.
-* There is a long cascade of error messages, because the for_hire objects in the initial test fixtures belong to users that do not exist.
+* Enter the command "sh testm.sh".
+You will get a long cascade of error messages about PostgreSQL foreign key violations.
+Part of the problem is the default test fixtures of the for_hire object, which belong to user objects that are not provided in the user test fixtures.
 * Edit the file test/fixtures/for_hires.yml.
 Replace the default test fixtures with the following content:
 ```
 bond_lazenby: